 Thyroid eye disease can also be present when the level of thyroid hormone in the blood is normal or low, depending on the degree of glandular stimulation caused by the immune attack and by the amount of thyroid gland destruction present at the time of diagnosis.
 However, most patients with eye symptoms have abnormal hormone levels that are accompanied by specific antibodies in the bloodstream.
 The components of the disease affecting the thyroid gland versus the eyes have common causes, but evolve separately and must each be treated separately.

 These symptoms may not necessarily mean that a person has thyroid eye disease.
 However, if you experience these symptoms, contact your eye doctor for a complete examination to evaluate for this common eye condition.

 - Swelling (edema) of the eyelids and tissue around the eye

 - Eyelid retraction

 - Dry eyes or a sensation of grit or irritation to the eye

 Treatment for Thyroid Eye Disease

 The talented team at EyelidPros are board-certified and experts in treating Thyroid Eye Disease.
-Dr. Alon Kahana and our staff operate out of multiple locations throughout Southeast Michigan, ready to assist you in recovering from Graves' Disease.
+Our staff operates out of multiple locations throughout Southeast Michigan, ready to assist you in recovering from Graves' Disease.

 For More Thyroid Eye Disease Information